Ritika-coders-hub/RULE-ENGINE/README.md

 Flexibility: Allows handling dynamic and complex business logic.
 Maintainability: Clear structure for debugging and modifications.
 ![Ruleengine image](https://github.com/user-attachments/assets/0ae104dc-0d56-443a-a631-0bcb55838d57)
+The workspace contains two folders by default, where:

+- `src`: the folder to maintain sources
+- `lib`: the folder to maintain dependencies

+Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management